-1. 2000 GUP Conditions E.2, 3, and 4 allow for deviations from the building area cap for each district.
+- 1. 2000 GUP Conditions E.2, 3, and 4 allow for deviations from the building area cap for each district.
 Any proposed increase in development in a district will be accompanied by an identified corresponding proposed decrease equivalent in building area in one or more of the other districts so that the overall campus-wide GUP building area cap is not exceeded.
 A cumulative maximum of 15,000 square feet of building area may be located in the Foothills District in a manner consistent with the General Plan and zoning.
 This amount may not be increased.
-Redistribution occurred in AR 8, AR 9, AR 11, AR 13, AR 14, AR 17, and AR 18.

-2. Square footage is counted against the GUP building area cap in the reporting year in which the building permits are approved.

-3. Cumulative totals include adjusted results from the current and previous annual reports.
-Also see Appendix C and/or previous annual reports for more detailed background on these cumulative totals.

-4. The East Campus District had a net demolition of 27,167 sf from previous Annual Reports.
-Therefore, when the remaining square footage was transferred to the DAPER District for the Public Safety Building and to the Quarry District for the Center for Academic Medicine in FY 18, the transfer included all remaining allocation as well as the credit from the net demolition.
-The balance in the District is now zero sf.

-5. AR 18 includes a correction to the final square footages of three projects reported in AR 16 and AR 17: The Regional Loading Dock project (AR 16), the Denning House project (AR17), due to minor design changes or revisions in calculation.
+Redistribution occurred in AR 8, AR 9, AR 11, AR 13, AR 14, AR 17, and AR 18. - 2.
+Square footage is counted against the GUP building area cap in the reporting year in which the building permits are approved. - 3.
+Cumulative totals include adjusted results from the current and previous annual reports.
+Also see Appendix C and/or previous annual reports for more detailed background on these cumulative totals. - 4.
+The East Campus District has a cumulative credit from previous Annual Reports.
+In FY 18, when the remaining square footage was transferred to the DAPER District for the Public Safety Building and to the Quarry District for the Center for Academic Medicine, the transfer included all remaining allocation as well as the credit from the net demolition. - 5.
+AR 18 includes a correction to the final square footages of three projects reported in AR 16 and AR 17: The Regional Loading Dock project (AR 16), the Denning House project (AR17), due to minor design changes or revisions in calculation.
 AR 19 includes a correction to the square footage of the ChEM-H & SNI project reported in AR 17, which was reduced by 6 sf due to a revision in calculation.
 AR 20 includes corrections to the square footage of the Center for Academic Medicine and the Academic Advising and Rowing Center, reported in AR 18, due to minor changes to design.
 These revisions are also noted in Appendix C.

-During the AR 20 reporting period, three projects received ASA approval and there were no ASX projects.
+During the AR 21 reporting period, four projects received ASA approval and there were two ASX projects.

-Figure 2 illustrates the cumulative status of building-permitapproved square footage for academic/academic support facilities, including the ASA approved square footage counted during the reporting period, as also shown in Table 1.
+Figure 2 illustrates the cumulative status of building-permitapproved square footage for academic/academic-support facilities, including the ASA approved square footage counted during the reporting period, as also shown in Table 1.
 In addition, it illustrates the remaining allowable square footage for development under the 2000 GUP.

-FIGURE 2: CUMULATIVE DEVELOPMENT ACTIVITY 12/12/00 - 8/31/20
+FIGURE 2: CUMULATIVE DEVELOPMENT ACTIVITY 12/12/00 - 8/31/21